The Beautiful Woman Syndrome, continued

 In case I've provoked the ire of some of my beautiful female readers, I should reiterate that not all beautiful women are afflicted with BWS.
 However, the presence of the beautiful woman syndrome is not a quantal "either you have it or you don't" thing.
 In fact, I think that most very attractive women have that affliction to some degree, at least in cultures that glorify beauty, as is so prevalent in the United States.
 I should also emphasize that the beautiful woman syndrome generally isn't found in women who are merely attractive; prime candidates for the beautiful woman syndrome aren't just attractive, they're beautiful, gorgeous, stunning, or hot.
 They turn heads and dilate pupils.
 Every day.
 And they know it.

-Because the presence of a BWSer can stimulate responses that are hard-wired into the limbic system, it's not easy to give these women what they deserve: the same attention as everyone else.
-Instead, men typically fall all over themselves vying for the attention of gorgeous women.
-Most eventually become frustrated and give up (more about that later), but for every man who drops out of this game, ten more are eager to jump in.
-This unending attention contributes to the difficulty that BWSers have in understanding that there is something wrong with their behavior.
 When most people make dating mistakes, they sit home alone for a while.
 Not BWSers.
 They can get a date any day, any time.
 Since people are so rabidly interested in being around them, BWSers naturally conclude that they're not just gorgeous, they're great.
 This is an example of how incessant compliments are generalized by the ones receiving them.
 The woman isn't just hot, she's wonderful in so many ways (that men usually can't verbalize when asked to explain why that woman is so great, apart from her appearance).
 For example, on some of The Bachelorette (and similar) shows, men are seen gushing about how a hot woman they just met is so great when she really isn't any better than 99% of the women viewers at home, except for her appearance.
 But the foxes usually just lap it up.

 The dictionary defines arrogance as "making or disposed to making claims to unwarranted importance."
 Considering this, arrogance is part of the beautiful woman syndrome.
 If BWSers were to possess an accurate self-image, they would acknowledge their beauty — no one asked them to be blind!
 However, they wouldn't generalize their attributes into overall greatness unless they had other and more substantial reasons for having such a lofty self-image.